hRun/TA_cryptosuite/README.md

 * The keys and salts you upload are stored encrypted in _passwords.conf_.
 However to quote a Splunk blog post: "[...]
 Since the encrypted data and the encryption key are stored on the same machine, cryptographically this is equivalent to obfuscation.
 While some people might argue that this is very weak encryption, it is the best we can do with storing the encrypted data and encryption key on the same machine and it is definitely better than clear text passwords [...]"[3]
 * Disabling random padding when encrypting with RSA is useful in some cases but enables certain attacks to the RSA crypto system.
 So use randpadding=false with caution.
 * The RSA implementation is only capable of processing 255 - 11 bytes of data at once.
 Fields larger than that have to be split into blocks.
 This enables certain attacks to the RSA crypto system.
 Therefore it is recommended to always set randpadding=true when encrypting large fields.
+* Using 1024 bit RSA keys is generally considered unsafe and therefore not possible using with the add-on.

 * It is not recommended to use MD5 or SHA1 (on passwords) since these hashing algorithms are not seen as safe anymore.
-* Using 1024 bit RSA keys is generally considered unsafe and therefore not possible using with the add-on.
+* SHA3 and Blake2 are only available when using Python3 as your environments interpreter.

 ## TODO / Known Issues

-* Update README again to match add-on builder use
 * Major overhaul for Splunk 8 compatibility
 * Ensured cross-compatibility for Python 2 and 3
-* Implement per-user and per-key key usability
-* Implement sanity check for private/public RSA key usage at encryption/decryption attempts
 * Implement possibility for AES-128/192/256-CBC field/event encryption & decryption
-* Implement possibility for SHA3 hashing of fields/events
 * Implement PKCS#1 v2 support
 * Disable helper input by default
-* Remove keyencryption parameter from crypt command and replace by automatic detection
 * Test with Splunk 7.x
 * Enhance performance
 * Potentially implement support for wildcards for field names